TLRKiliann/react-redux/README.md

 https://docs.pmnd.rs/zustand/guides/nextjs

-(Good example with NextJS similarly as useContext with store and provider)
+(Good example with NextJS similarly that useContext with store and provider)

 ---